sdutta9/nginx-ingress-workshops/AWS/labs/lab3/readme.md

      ```

 - Create Common Resources:
-  1. **(NOTE:Check with Chris if this step can be ignored)** Create a secret with TLS certificate and a key for the default server in NGINX.
+  1. Create a secret with TLS certificate and a key for the default server in NGINX.
      ```bash
       cd ..
       kubectl apply -f examples/shared-examples/default-server-secret/default-server-secret.yaml